writerror/writerror/_posts/2018-01-18-drawing-first-blood.md

 two very important things to help the development of individualist
-thought: 1) As already stated, he published the first English translation of Stirner’s incendiary masterpiece <em>The Ego and His Own</em> and 2) he allowed the pages of his widely-read journal Liberty to serve as an uncensored forum for the discussion of egoist perspectives on power, politics, and self-determination.
+thought: 1) As already stated, he published the first English translation of Stirner’s incendiary masterpiece <em>The Ego and His Own</em> and 2) he allowed the pages of his widely-read journal <em>Liberty</em> to serve as an uncensored forum for the discussion of egoist perspectives on power, politics, and self-determination.
 Although we have no desire to dwell excessively on Tucker’s overly idealistic theories in this anthology, it